 Echeveria 'Crimson Tide'

-Echeveria 'Crimson Tide' is a distinct Echeveria hybrid created by Renee O'Connell.
-It forms large rosettes up to 10 inches (25 cm) in diameter, of leaves characterized by unique, vividly colored leaf margins which are unusually undulating and thick.
+Echeveria 'Crimson Tide' is a distinct succulent that forms large rosettes of leaves with unique vividly colored margins which are unusually undulating and thick.
+The rosettes grow up to 10 inches (25 cm) in diameter.
 Hummingbirds love the profuse tall flowering stalks with bell-shaped flowers filled with nectar.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).